Skip to main content

 Plan of Study Changes

-Any change in an approved Plan of Study is to be initiated by the student in consultation with the academic advisors and DNP project chair.
-The student, with assistance of the academic advisor, will complete the Change of Plan of Study Form and submit the form to the advisor for approval.
+Any change in an approved Plan of Study is to be initiated by the student in consultation with the faculty adviser and DNP project chair.
+The student, with assistance of the faculty adviser, will complete the Change of Plan of Study Form and submit the form to the advisor for approval.

 Changes in the Plan of Study must be filed when the student and the advisor request any change(s) to the Plan as it was originally approved.
 This includes substitution of courses due to low enrollment or when the course number has changed.